 We got a map of where we can go and where not to go and we got like an hour and a half to shop around Hurghada city.

 No pedestrians crossing whatsoever and when a group of 4 females steps to the end of the road preparing to run across it to the other side, at least 3 cars stop by offering to take them wherever.

 We couldn’t get a minute alone.
-From every single shop, men would come up to our faces and corner us, block our way and try to convince us to come to their shop.
+From every single shop, men would come up to our faces and corner us, block our way, and try to convince us to come to their shop.
 Some would catcall from afar and some would even go as far as actually touching you and dragging you in.
-They would try to push you their products like cigarettes directly to your hands.
+They would try to push their products like cigarettes directly to your hands.
 One guy would keep asking how much euros was in his hands and there were just so many of them.